B. J. Finney: 2016

-On October 2, 2016, Finney received his first career start against the Kansas City Chiefs after left guard Ramon Foster was unable to play due to injury.
+On October 2, 2016, Finney received his first career start against the Kansas City Chiefs after left guard Foster was unable to play due to injury.
 He finished the season with three starts in 13 games.

 2017

 He competed with Ethan Cooper and Lucas Crowley for the backup offensive guard position and competed with Mike Matthews and Kyle Friend.
-Head coach Mike Tomlin named Finney the backup center to Maurkice Pouncey and the backup left guard to Ramon Foster to begin the regular season.
+Head coach Mike Tomlin named Finney the backup center to Pouncey and the backup left guard to Foster to begin the regular season.